divad4686/RPC-Json-Unity-networking/README.md

     }
 }
 ```
-Like the server, first we crate the RPC handler and parser, then we make the network client connecting it to localhost and finally we add a function that receive a response from the server with id "numberResult".
+Like the server, first we create the RPC handler and parser, then we make the network client connecting it to localhost and finally we add a function that receive a response from the server with id "numberResult".
 When the user call the substract functions, we send a request to the server on the method "substract" with response id "numberResult".